tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 ]
 {% endhighlight %}

 You may store as many key-value pairs as you like in a dictionary.
-How you structure them ............
+What you name your keys should help relate your data to real-world models.

 ### Accessing Dictionaries